willosof/naudiodon/README.md

 const fs = require('fs');
 const portAudio = require('naudiodon');

-// Create an instance of AudioIO with outOptions, which will return a WritableStream var ao = new portAudio.AudioIO({
+// Create an instance of AudioIO with outOptions (defaults are as below), which will return a WritableStream var ao = new portAudio.AudioIO({
   outOptions: {
     channelCount: 2,
     sampleFormat: portAudio.SampleFormat16Bit,
     sampleRate: 48000,
-    deviceId: -1 // Use -1 or omit the deviceId to select the default device }
+    deviceId: -1, // Use -1 or omit the deviceId to select the default device
+    closeOnError: true // Close the stream if an audio error is detected, if set false then just log the error }
 });